jad3ch3n/dc-bikeshare/README.md

   The dataset lacks demographic or geographic identifiers, limiting insight into equity.
 Proposed improvements include collecting user age, gender, income, and neighborhood.

 - **Expansion Proposal:**
-  Cities with warm climates and existing transit infrastructure—such as San Francisco, Atlanta, and Los Angeles—are recommended for system expansion.
+  Cities with warm climates and existing transit infrastructure, such as San Francisco, Atlanta, and Los Angeles, are recommended for system expansion.

 ---